erroronline1/caro/readme.md

-order_auth = "token, signature" ; available options: token, signature; pin is default, because it represents authorization order_gtin_barcode = no ; yes, no; displays a gtin barcode if available or force all orders displaying the article number as a qr-code instead, dependent on the state of your erp require_record_type_selection = yes ; yes, no; require selection on records e.g. if this is related to a complaint watermark = "media/favicon/icon192.png" ; .jpg, .jpeg, .png, .gif, copied into images on resizing if selected, leave as "" if not desired, e.g. company logo
+order_auth = "token, signature" ; available options: token, signature; pin is default, because it represents authorization order_gtin_barcode = no ; yes, no; displays a gtin barcode if available or force all orders displaying the article number as a qr-code instead, dependent on the state of your erp require_record_type_selection = yes ; yes, no; require selection on records e.g. if this is related to a complaint watermark = "../media/favicon/icon192.png" ; .jpg, .jpeg, .png, .gif, copied into images on resizing if selected, leave as "" if not desired, e.g. company logo, leading ../ for relative position to api directory, or rather application root

 [calendar]
 timezones[europeberlin] = "Europe/Berlin" ; initial entry has to be server site; append tz time zones to your customs, selectable within user settings